 V.I.
 Staff and the First Board of Governors

 1958 was a historic year in the governance of the school.
 According to the terms of the Education Ordinance of 1957, citizens were now given the opportunity to assume some of the responsibilities for the education of the younger generation.
 Hence the running of the school was now being turned over to a twelve-member Board of Governors.
 By design or accident (more the former, I should think), eleven of the members were Old Boys of the school, the odd man out being the K.L.
 District Officer.
 The Board Chairman was Ya'acob bin Latiff (later Tan Sri) who, of course, was also President of the VIOBA.
-The rest included future Director-General of Health Dr Mohd Din bin Ahmad, Mr Tan Keat Chye, Mr S. Robert, lawyer T Rajendra, Dato Yahya bin Razak, a Malay chieftain who had forged with Old Victorian Ong Yoke Lin the 1952 Alliance between UMNO and MCA, and a businessman named Mahmood bin Ambak one of whose daughters, Endon, would one day marry the present Prime Minister of Malaysia.
+The rest included future Director-General of Health Dr Mohd Din bin Ahmad, Mr Tan Keat Chye, Mr S. Robert, lawyer T Rajendra, Dato Yahya bin Razak, a Malay chieftain who had forged with Old Victorian Ong Yoke Lin the 1952 Alliance between UMNO and MCA, and a businessman named Mahmood bin Ambak one of whose daughters, Endon, would one day marry Abdullah Badawi, the fifth Prime Minister.
 There was obviously great depth of talent, dedication and experience in the Board members and the feeling was that the good ship S. S. Victoria Institution was in very good hands.

 The trickle of Asian teachers was growing as Brinsford College graduates returned home.
 One was 22-year-old baby-faced Mr Vincent Voo who was posted to the school to teach art and English.
 He was diminutive in stature but big in heart and a superb gymnast.
 He would later be famous for his trademark "Vulcan" shoulder pinch - for errant boys a torture as bad as Lim Eng Thye's notorious head knocks.
 For over a decade he would conduct the singing of the school song at the end of the weekly school assembly.
 On an early January morning, as Vincent waited outside Dr Lewis' office to report for duty, our new teacher was accosted by a prefect who demanded, "Where is your badge?"
-You see, our short, youthful-looking teacher, togged out in white shirt and pants, had been mistaken for a V.I. boy!
+Our short, youthful-looking teacher, togged out in white shirt and pants, had been mistaken for a V.I. boy!

-Returning the school after an absence of five years was Mrs J. Devadason, a graduate teacher.
+Returning to the school after an absence of five years was Mrs J. Devadason, a graduate teacher.
 She was the mother of Indran Devadason the Treacher Scholar of 1957 and elder sister of future 1961 Head Girl, Gnanasothie Duraisamy.
 Sadly, Mrs Devadason's second stay at the V.I. would not be too long for she passed away in 1961.

 In the school office, Miss Loh had now been replaced by another temporary clerk, a Miss Anna Yap.
 The latter worked hand in glove with Mr Pavee, their fingers dancing clickety-clackety on the office typewriters, churning out endless reports, examination papers, testimonials and all manner of paperwork that a school's administration depended on.
 After the passing of Mr Pavee's wife, Anna became his new life partner in the 1960's.

 Reflecting the realities of Merdeka, a new school Society was formed - the National Language Society - whose first chairman was Muhammad Embong from Trengganu.
 Other countries that used to have consulates in colonial times had now upgraded them to embassies.
 The Indonesian and Thai ambassadors were sending their sons to the V.I.
 The affable son of the Thai envoy, Likit Hongladarom, was accepted into Form 5A and would be made a prefect in his Upper Sixth year.
 Also dangling a VI badge from his chest was the son of the expat Chief of Police, who, like Dr Lewis, was waiting to be replaced under the Malayanisation scheme.
 The Thai and German ambassadors were even invited to the school to give talks about their respective countries.
-A few years down the road the Sultan of Brunei would begin getting some ideas about his son and heir!
+Three years down the road the Sultan of Brunei would begin getting similar ideas about his son and heir!
 Meantime independent Malaya was hosting its first international conference, the UN's Economic Commission for Asia and the Far East or ECAFE.
 Some conference delegates from Russia found time to pay the school a visit.
 There was also another visitor to the school on account of the conference - an elephant!
 The ECAFE delegates were treated to a pageant of Malayan culture at the brand new Merdeka Stadium, featuring, among other things, an elephant.
 So it was conveniently bivouacked at the school premises until her services were needed next door.
 Out of sight of the main school body, Mek Yah, as the elephant was named, grazed happily for a day or two in the verdant valley leading to the V.I.
 Hostel.

 In his third year now, Dr Lewis was still not through with his cosmological tinkering of the school.
 He changed the school hours so that school finished early on Fridays at 12 noon instead of 12:40 p.m.
 The reason was a practical one - to allow the Malay boys to go for their Friday prayers.
 For that purpose he also decreed that all Malay boys should wear their national costume to school on Fridays, a practice that continues to this day almost fifty years later.
 In a stroke Dr Lewis had changed the Friday sartorial landscape of the school.